 On Friday, September 19, 2025, the Trump Administration issued a proclamationeffective midnight September 20, 2025, banning the entry of all H-1B workers to the United States until a $100,000 fee is paid to the federal government.
 As drafted, the proclamation appeared to apply to all existing and prospective H-1B workers, prompting many panicked H-1B visa holders to attempt to return to the U.S. (or avoid travelling abroad) before Saturday’s midnight deadline.

-On September 20, U.S. Citizenship and Immigration Service and U.S. Customs and Border Protection published (duplicate) memorandums, clarifying that the new fee only applies to “petitions that have not been filed yet” and not to “beneficiaries of petitions that were filed before the effective date of the proclamation, are the beneficiaries of currently approved petitions, or have validly issued H-1B non-immigrant visas.”
+On September 20, U.S. Citizenship and Immigration Service (“USCIS”) and U.S. Customs and Border Protection (“CBP”) published (duplicate) memorandums, clarifying that the new fee only applies to “petitions that have not been filed yet” and not to “beneficiaries of petitions that were filed before the effective date of the proclamation, are the beneficiaries of currently approved petitions, or have validly issued H-1B non-immigrant visas.”

 Finally, with the FY2027 H-1B lottery fast approaching, employers and their prospective H-1B employees should be aware that the H-1B program could change significantly in the coming months.
 In addition to the new $100,000 fee, the proclamation also directs the Secretary of Labor and the Secretary of Homeland Security to promulgate regulations that could drastically change the H-1B program by significantly increasing the minimum prevailing wage that employers must pay and by restricting H-1B approvals to only certain “high-skilled and high-paid aliens.”
+To that effect, on September 24 Homeland Security published a notice of proposed rulemaking that seeks to implement a new “weighted selection” for the annual H-1B lottery that gives preference to positions subject to the highest level prevailing wage.
+Homeland Security received more than 10,000 comments and as of October 31 the proposed regulation is still under review.
+Employers planning to participate in the FY2027 lottery should consult with their immigration lawyer as early as possible to better understand and prepare for the likely changes to the H-1B program.

 This article summarizes aspects of the law and does not constitute legal advice.
 For legal advice for your situation, you should contact an attorney.